martinfreedman/LispFlat/README.md

 //"A user-defined Scheme procedure." static Exp Procedure(Exp parms, Exp body, Env env) => new Exp((Exp args, Env e) => Eval(body, new Env(parms, args, env)));
  ```
-This is the second half of the core of an interpeter (along with the Env environment dictionary).
+This is the second half of the core of an interpreter (along with the `Env` environment dictionary).
 It closely mirrors the Python.
 Surprisingly this took very little puzzling to create nor to debug.

 Once a decent (ish) Exp data structure had been determined it was very quick to get a running